 Two classes of drugs are widely used in the management of variceal haemorrhage.
 These include somatostatins (Octreotide) and vasopressins (Terlipressin).

-Terlipressin should be given in the emergency department to any patient with a suspected variceal haemorrhage.
+Terlipressin should be given in ED to any patient with suspected variceal bleeding.

 A Cochrane review concludes that there is no evidence of efficacy for the administration of Vitamin K in patients with liver disease who have an upper GI haemorrhage.